-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Overseas, stronger-than-expected second-quarter GDP figures from China helped bolster world shares overnight.
 In Europe, traders are waiting for the European Central Bank's next policy announcement, due Thursday.

 In Asia, Japanese markets were closed for a public holiday.
 The Shanghai composite index fell 1.42 per cent.
 Hong Kong's Hang Seng rose 0.31 per cent.
-In Europe, London's benchmark FTSE 100 rose 0.57 per cent to 7,420.26.
-Germany's DAX was off 0.16 per cent and France's CAC 40 edged up 0.04 per cent.
+In Europe, London's benchmark FTSE 100 rose 0.43 per cent.
+Germany's DAX was off 0.28 per cent and France's CAC 40 edged up 0.03 per cent.

 "Recent Chinese data has shown that the Chinese economy has managed to hold up fairly well in (the second quarter), after a solid start to the year in (the first quarter), which saw an improvement to 6.9," Mr. Hewson said. " Q2 managed to match this performance, helped in no small part by improvements in consumer spending, as well as industrial production in June."